Table of Contents:

 WOLFE HERD: And so here we launched this product.
 We have the best intentions in mind, genuinely.
 We really have a northern star of: How do we end misogynistic behavior in relationships?

-Okay, well let’s start by empowering women but not in an effort to destabilize men but to invite them in and make everyone nicer.
+Okay, well let’s start by empowering women but not in an effort to destabilize men but to invite them in.
 Well what we realized was by giving women this time restraint but letting men respond at their own free will, this was actually going backwards, and this was not doing anyone any favors.
 And so we needed to hold both parties accountable.

 HOFFMAN: Bumble added in a requirement for men to respond within 24 hours or lose the chance.
 It was another example of how even a small tweak made with the best of intentions can have an unforeseen negative effect.
 How do you avoid making these mistakes or, when you make them, how do you course correct as rapidly as possible?
 For Whitney, the answer is through keen observation and a deep understanding of your users.